0xAX/linux-insides/interrupts/interrupts-8.md

 }
 ```

-and will look on the assembly output of our example we will see followig assembly code:
+and will look on the assembly output of our example we will see following assembly code:

 ```assembly
 pushq	%rbp